 Rich greens and deep reds reflected wealth and a high status in Roman society.
 Tyrian purple (derived from sea snails) was vastly popular in textiles and art, but its prized symbolism meant the colour was limited to the upper classes.

 During this period, Vermilion red was utilized in its natural form, ‘cinnabar’.
 The Romans cut the cost of this expensive material by blending it with red ochre.
-They then created a wax emulsion by combining salt water, potassium carbonate and boiled beeswax.
-After drying and bleaching it in the sun, this resulting paste could be used for paintings and more.
-The vibrant colour can be found on murals in the historic ruins of Herculaneum and Pompeii.
+They combied this with a wax emulsion made from salt water, potassium carbonate and boiled beeswax.
+After drying and bleaching it in the sun, the resulting paste was used in paintings and art.
+This vibrant colour can be found on murals in the historic ruins of Herculaneum and Pompeii.
 For a modern option, try our Venetian Red Oxide pigment.
 Sienna earth or ‘umber’ is an earthy brown colour and is made mostly of iron and manganese oxides.
-We love our trusty Rust Red Oxide pigment.
+If you're looking for deep red-browns, we love our trusty Rust Red Oxide pigment.